 You can have the most thoughtful and organized RFP response process in place, but its true success lies with the culture fostered within your organization.
 Collaboration, not just within the RFP team, but with sales and SMEs as well, is key to success,.

 Establishing a culture of collaboration starts with alignment across all departments.
 Alignment provides clarity across an entire company on how each departmental gear turns to keep the entire machine running smoothly.

-This blog post offers more information on fostering a culture of collaboration
+The below blog post offers more information on fostering a culture of collaboration.

 “Collaboration requires a mindset shift from thinking in silos to thinking of co-creating an ecosystem that supports everybody.
 If the corporate culture focuses on collaboration, you’ll get collaboration.
 However, if it’s not part of your company’s core values and beliefs, every department will live in a silo, and the company will not thrive.”

 Gerhard Gschwandtner | Founder & Publisher | Selling Power Magazine